microsoft/FluidFramework/tools/markdown-magic/README.md

 Generates a README section with fluid-framework dependency guidelines.

+Assumes that the package is published and can be installed via `npm`.

 Arguments:

 -   `packageJsonPath`: Relative file path to the library package's `package.json` file.